-AP-NORC Poll: Americans high on Obama, divided on his legacy
+AP-NORC Poll: Obama won nation's approval, didn't unite it

 “Yes, I understand the Republicans were against Obama,” Plath said.
 “But there have been other presidents in the same situation, and they were able to pull through.”

-Still, Obama will exit the White House in far better shape than his predecessor, President George W. Bush, who was viewed favorably by just 40 percent of Americans in polling conducted by Gallup as his presidency closed in January 2008.
-Bush’s father, President George H.W.
-Bush, fared better, with 62 percent viewing him favorably at the end of him time in office, despite his failure to win a second term.

-Obama is roughly on par with President Bill Clinton, who was also viewed favorably by 57 percent of Americans at the end of his eight years in the White House.
+Obama leaves office more popular than he was just a few years ago.
+In December 2014, the month after Democrats lost control of the Senate, just 41 percent said they viewed him favorably in an AP-GfK poll.

-The nation’s first black president and his complicated legacy come into sharper focus when it comes to race.
-Nearly 8 in 10 African Americans view him favorably, but far fewer see his presidency as having yielded the type of profound changes for black Americans that many once hoped.
+His complicated legacy comes into sharper focus when it comes to race.
+Nearly 8 in 10 African-Americans view the nation’s first black president favorably, but far fewer see his presidency as having yielded the type of profound changes for black Americans that many had hoped.

-Just 43 percent of African Americans said Obama had made things better for black people, while roughly half said they saw no difference.
-Six percent said Obama had made things worse.
+Just 43 percent of African-Americans say Obama made things better for black people, while roughly half say they see no difference.
+Six percent say Obama has made things worse.

-For Ronald Thornton, a 62-year-old African American from Obama’s hometown of Chicago, change has come only around the margins.
-Thornton said he views Obama very favorably, but added that even Obama’s biggest achievement — the Affordable Care Act, or “Obamacare” — had come with downsides for people like him.
+For Ronald Thornton, a 62-year-old African-American from Obama’s hometown of Chicago, change has come only around the margins.
+Thornton said he views Obama very favorably, but he added that even Obama’s biggest achievement — the Affordable Care Act, or “Obamacare” — had come with downsides for people like him.

 “The first year that it went into effect, I didn’t have insurance,” said Thornton, who later purchased care through the Obamacare marketplaces.
 “I was penalized for it that year, and I really don’t have money to pay for that penalty.”

-The sharp divisions in American society exposed by the 2016 elections are striking given the high hopes for national unity that took hold after Obama’s historic 2008 election.
-Eight years later, just 27 percent see the U.S. as more united as a result of his presidency.
-Far more — 44 percent — say it’s more divided.
+By and large, Americans’ views of Obama break along partisan lines.
 Nearly 9 in 10 Democrats and people who lean Democratic view him favorably, while 3 in 4 Republicans and GOP-leaning Americans have a negative view.
 Independents are roughly divided.

 When he took office, the nation was in dire economic straits, with jobs evaporating and a financial crisis deepening by the day.
 Near the end of Obama’s first year in office, the jobless rate hit a quarter-century high of 10 percent.
-He leaves the White House with unemployment at just 4.7 percent after 75 straight months of job growth, though it’s come with sluggish rises in wages and as many older Americans simply gave up on finding work.
+He leaves the White House with unemployment at just 4.7 percent after 75 straight months of job growth, though it’s come with sluggish rises in wages and many older Americans simply giving up on finding work.

 It may be those persistent challenges that have fueled the perception that despite the economic recovery, things haven’t improved enough.
 Just 4 in 10 Americans said they and their families are better off than when Obama took office, while about a quarter say they’re worse off.
 About a third say they haven’t seen much change.

-Irene Purcell said she felt the difference.
-The former paralegal from Austin, Texas, was struggling to find work as a nanny in an economy where few had the money to hire help.
+Irene Purcell says she felt the difference.
+The former paralegal from Austin, Texas, was struggling to find work as a nanny in an economy where too few had the money to hire help.

 “Just by virtue of him putting a large percentage of Americans back into the labor force, that made it possible for me,” Purcell said, as the 3-year-old she now watches squealed in the background.
 “That was a real good thing.”